xbrlware/ts-ethereum-vm/README.md

 add(2, 3);
 ```

-will output the folling state (note the storage is set to 101, 5 in binary):
+will output the following state (note the storage is set to 101, 5 in binary):

 ![Preview](https://i.imgur.com/TvGfQcX.png)